milador/RaspberryPi-Joystick/8_Buttons/8_Buttons_Info.md

 Note : Make sure you are in /home/pi directory

   1.2.
-Copy and paste the 8_buttons_keyboard.py code available under Code directory.[8_buttons_keyboard.py](https://github.com/milador/RaspberryPi-Joystick/blob/master/8_Buttons/Code/8_buttons_keyboard.py)
+Copy and paste the 8_buttons_keyboard.py code available under Code directory.

   1.3.
 Save 8_buttons_keyboard.py file and exit